 5. Sports & leisure - $100 – $180 per month

-Areas like Quincy Center and North Quincy are filled with cafés, bakeries, and casual eateries ideal for study breaks and relaxed evenings.
-Popular student spots include The Fat Cat for comfort food, Fuji at WoC for sushi and Asian cuisine, and Gunther Tooties Bagel for quick breakfasts.
+Quincy Center and North Quincy areas offer lots of cafs, bakeries, and casual dining places where you can take a break from studying or have a nice evening.
+A few favorite student hangouts are The Fat Cat that serves comfort food, Fuji at WoC for sushi and other Asian dishes, and Gunther Tooties Bagel for quick morning meals.

-Quincy has a rich historical identity as the birthplace of two U.S. presidents and hosts community events throughout the year.
-Students often visit Adams National Historical Park and attend seasonal festivals, farmers' markets, and waterfront events.
+Capitalizing on its historic background as the birthplace of two U.S. presidents, Quincy continues to hold community events throughout the year.
+Students who visit Adams National Historical Park also attend the several fairs, farmers' markets, and waterfront happenings that occur from time to time.

 4. Shopping

-1. Quincy College: Founded in 1958, Quincy College serves a diverse student population.
-The college offers associate degrees and certificate programs with particular strengths in Nursing, Healthcare Administration, Business, Computer Science, Criminal Justice, Liberal Arts, and Natural Sciences.
+1. Quincy College: Established in 1958, Quincy College is First and foremost aimed at serving the diverse needs of the local community.
+The college offers various associate degree and certificate courses with the highlight areas being Nursing, Healthcare Administration Business Computer Science, Criminal Justice, Liberal Arts, and Natural Sciences.